KIOS-Research/EPANET-Benchmarks/README.md

 # EPANET-Benchmarks

-Picking up many EPANET water networks.
+A collection of several benchmark water networks.